Facebook

 Hard to Maneuver

-Some parents found this stroller really difficult to maneuver.
+We found this stroller more challenging to maneuver than some of our other favorites.
 It’s a bit of a struggle to push around, but almost impossible when going over bumpy terrain.
-It weighs 40 pounds on its own, so add your three babies, and this is a heavy stroller!
+It weighs 40 pounds on its own, so add your three babies, and this is a heavy unit!

 Product Specs